-In theory, lens modelling has the potential to be the most accurate mass-constraining methodology.
+Lens modeling has the potential to be the most accurate mass-constraining methodology in galaxy clusters.
 However, this requires high-spatial-resolution imaging data and ample time.
-The process of iteratively refining just one lens model may take upwards of an hour for even a single relatively simple system---which is untenable when the number of candidate systems reaches into the thousands.
-Moreover, the accuracy of measuring mass with lens modelling is sensitive to the choice of defining multiple-image families along the lensed source arcs in a way that simple circle fitting is not.
-These essential positional constraints are often unresolved even with the highest-quality ground-based imaging data.
+The process of iteratively refining just one lens model may take upward of an hour for even a single relatively simple system---which is untenable when the number of candidate systems reaches into the thousands.
+Moreover, the accuracy of measuring mass with lens modeling is sensitive to the choice of defining multiple-image families along the lensed source arcs in a way that simple circle fitting is not.
+The essential positional constraints that define these image families are often unresolved---even with the highest-quality ground-based imaging data.
 Conversely, the positional constraints that inform the Einstein radius ultimately used by Equations \eqref{mass_eq_1}, \eqref{mass_eq_2}, and \eqref{mass_eq_3} need not be extremely accurate with respect to exactly constraining image family positions.
-As long as the positional constraints are reasonably placed within the arcs, something which \textit{is} resolved by ground-based imaging data, it is accurate to within the systematic uncertainty.
+As long as the positional constraints are reasonably placed within the arcs, something that \textit{is} resolved by ground-based imaging data, it is accurate to within the systematic uncertainty.